WhoIsAsking1996/icecast-now-playing-script/README.md

-# icecast-now-playing-script
-Now playing For HTML websites
-Add This to ur scripts file

-Add
-<h3 class="bold">Now Playing:</h3>   <h3 id="streamtitle"></h3>
-To ur webpage

-Config
-Add ur status-json.xsl
-make sure the mountpoints are the same

-Thanks
+# Icecast Now Playing Script Verson 0.0.8
+as the title says its a Now Playing Script directions are in the scripts.js file.
+Any forks are welcome!